Pumpkin Spice Oatmeal (Ready In 15 Minutes)

 6. Divide the mixture between your serving vessels (I LOVE these), and garnish as desired.

-• If you’d like to double or triple this recipe, the recipe card below includes a slider to adjust the serving size.
-It will automatically adjust the ingredient measurements for you.
+• If you’d like to double or triple this recipe, the recipe card below includes a slider that automatically adjusts the measurements for you.

 • The directions on the package say to cook the oats for 8 minutes, but I prefer mine slightly undercooked to prevent them from becoming mushy.
 If you like creamy, thicker oats, cook them for a few more minutes, adding additional liquid as needed.

-• I also prefer my oats on the looser side, not too thick, so I typically add more almond milk after I take it off the heat.
+• I also prefer my oats on the looser side, so I typically add more almond milk after I take it off the heat.
 Depending on your preferred consistency, you may need more or less liquid.

 Pumpkin Spice Oatmeal